Can Exercise Change How Your Brain Works?

 Increasing levels of engagement in moderate physical activity were associated with increases in cerebral glucose metabolism across all brain regions examined.
 Vigorous activity showed an increase in metabolism only in the hippocampus (an area important for learning and memory).
 Light physical activity was not associated with changes in metabolism in any of the brain regions examined.
-Further, how long one engaged in moderate physical activity impacted the amount of brain glucose metabolism.
+Further, how long you engage in moderate physical activity impacts the amount of brain glucose metabolism.
 The more time spent performing moderate level of physical activity (average 43.3 min/day to average 68.1 min/day), the greater the increase in brain glucose metabolism.

 Overall, this study adds to encouraging evidence that physical activity may be beneficial for neurometabolic function.
 Specifically, it makes a critical contribution to the efforts to identify the intensity and duration of physical activity that confer the most advantage for combating Alzheimer’s-related changes in mid-life.